radare/node-yara/README.md

 many hundreds of files at once, for example, this would reduce throughput.
 Support for the `UV_THREADPOOL_SIZE` environment variable was introduced into Node.js 0.10.0.
-This can be used increase the number of background threads up to a maximum of 128, e.g., before starting node:
+This can be used increase the number of background threads up to a maximum of 128.
+This should be set before starting Node.js, and cannot be changed once Node.js has been started:

 	export UV_THREADPOOL_SIZE=128; node